jeffbski/bench-rest/README.md

 The `stats` is a `measured` data object and the `errorCount` is an count of the errors encountered.
 Time is reported in milliseconds.
 See `measured` for complete description of all the properties. https://github.com/felixge/node-measured

+`stats.totalElapsed` is the elapsed time in milliseconds for the entire run including all setup and teardown operations

 The `stats.main` will be the meter data for the main benchmark flow operations (not including the beforeMain and afterMain operations).

-`stats.totalElapsed` is the elapsed time in milliseconds for the entire run including all setup and teardown operations
+A couple key metrics to be aware of:

+ - `stats.main.mean` - average iterations / sec
+ - `stats.main.count` - iterations completed
+ - `stats.main.currentRate` - iterations / sec at this moment (mainly useful when monitoring progress)
+ - `stats.main.1MinuteRate` - iterations / sec for the last minute (only relevant if more than 1 minute has passed)
+ - `stats.main.histogram.min` - the minimum time any iteration took (milliseconds)
+ - `stats.main.histogram.max` - the maximum time any iteration took (milliseconds)
+ - `stats.main.histogram.mean` - the average time any iteration took (milliseconds)
+ - `stats.main.histogram.p95` - the amount of time that 95% of all iterations completed within (milliseconds)

 The output of the above run will look something like: